carj/atom2preservica/README.md

             -st [--security-tag]            The security tag for any new collections added to Preservica -c [--search-collection]        The Preservica collection to search for assets, ignore to search the entire repository

-            -cr [--new-collections-root]    Add location where new AtoM Fonds/series should be created in Preservica.
+            -cr [--new-collections]         Add location where new AtoM Fonds/series should be created in Preservica.
                                             If not set, new collections will be created at the root of the repository

             -u [--preservica-username]      Your Preservica username if not using credentials.properties